Introduction:

 is a 1.9-mile paved trail surrounding the Western Flats meadows, very popular for locals hikers and runners.

-are few long loop hikes options:
+There are few long loop hikes options:

-going up the hills, after a mile you can turn left on Townpsirgns Trail.
+From the northwest parking lot start hiking up on Willow Springs Trail going up the hills, after a mile you can turn left on Townpsirgns Trail.

-going up on the steep trail you will reach Coyote Ridge Trail.
+Keep going up and after 0.1 mile turn right on Savannah Trail, If you will hike up the steep trail you will reach Coyote Ridge Trail.

 Comments